elastic/integrations/packages/threat_map/docs/README.md

 ## Usage

-The Missile Map visualization can be added to other dashboards in two ways:
+The Threat Map visualization can be added to other dashboards in two ways:

 ### 1. Duplicate the Dashboard
 - Click the **Duplicate** button in the top-right corner of the dashboard.